Master Keyword List

 The results of this task are sorted by Real Supply, with highest Supply numbers at the top.
 This task, if applied to all your keywords, will generally find really generic keywords that should probably be deleted.

-It will also show your hardest-to-win, but most important (and profitable), keywords (if used on your Site Concept Keyword in DAY 3).
+It will also show your hardest-to-win, but most important (and profitable), keywords (if you use it on your Site Concept Keyword in DAY 3).
 You will not win at the search engines for those keywords for quite a while, but they're still important cornerstones.
 Do not delete these.

 You'll still receive visitors to these pages through...